Skip to main content

 Build a scope filter query

-The Moogsoft Cloud features which include filtering (such as metrics) or automatic processing of events, alerts, or incidents based on field values (such as workflow and correlation) include a scope query filter.
+The APEX AIOps Incident Management features which include filtering (such as metrics) or automatic processing of events, alerts, or incidents based on field values (such as workflow and correlation) include a scope query filter.
 This filter identifies the items, according to field values, which will be processed.

 To use the filter, click inside the filter box.